 Erika Rudin-Luria is a Senior Vice President and the Chief Strategy Officer at the Jewish Federation of Cleveland.
 In this role, she oversees Federation’s strategic planning, community development, allocations, governance and marketing functions.
 In her tenure at the Jewish Federation of Cleveland, Erika has provided vision and direction to drive planning and research agendas and has been responsible for developing multiple initiatives to meet community needs.
 When Erika first joined the Jewish Federation of Cleveland, she served as a Supporting Foundations Manager, managing 13 supporting foundations and the development of the Maltz Museum of Jewish Heritage.
 Since then, she has served as the Planning Director, and then the Vice President of Community Development.
 Erika is a graduate of Brandeis University and earned her MSSW from Columbia University’s School of Social Work and her MA in Judaic Studies from the Jewish Theological Seminary of America.

 Rabbi Hugh Seid-Valencia is the Community Engagement Director of the Addison-Penzak JCC of Silicon Valley.
 He previously served as Jewish Community Liaison for VITAS Healthcare and, prior to that, spent ten years teaching Jewish Studies at Kehillah Jewish High School in Palo Alto, where he served most recently as Director of Israel and Jewish Studies Curricula.
 After studying at Deep Springs College, he earned a B.A. with Highest Honors in English Literature from UC Berkeley and received his rabbinical training from the Reconstructionist Rabbinical College.
 He has completed both the Rabbinic Leadership Training Program and the Tikkun Middot Training Program of the Institute for Jewish Spirituality.
-He teaches and lectures on topics ranging from parenting, Jewish meditation, Jewish perspectives on the afterlife, ethical dilemmas in extending life, and reading and writing ethical wills.
+He teaches and lectures on topics including parenting, Jewish meditation, Jewish perspectives on the afterlife, ethical dilemmas in extending life, and reading and writing ethical wills.

 Adam Silver is the Chief Executive Officer of Calgary Jewish Federation and Calgary Jewish Community Campus Corporation in Alberta, Canada, where he is responsible for leadership and oversight of the community’s fundraising, allocations, campus development, and community planning activities.
 Prior to that, he served as Executive Director of The Betel Centre, a Jewish social service agency for older adults in Toronto.
 He was also an adjunct professor in Seneca College’s Community Services department, where he taught community practice, casework, and social policy.
 In his previous volunteer life, Adam participated on the boards of Bialik Hebrew Day School, Beth David Congregation, and Solar Stage Children’s Theatre.
 Adam received his M.Ed. in Adult Education and Community Development from the University of Toronto (OISE), completed graduate work in philanthropy and development at St. Mary’s University of Minnesota, and earned a B.A. in History from York University.
 Adam was acknowledged as a “Partnership Builder” by United Way of Greater Toronto, completed UJA/Federation of Greater Toronto’s Joshua Institute for Leadership, and was selected to join the inaugural cohort of the Community Health Leadership executive program at the Rotman School of Management (University of Toronto).